MapleCCC/LZW-Compressor/README.md

 LZW is an archive format that utilize power of LZW compression algorithm.
 [LZW compression algorithm](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) is a dictionary-based loseless algorithm.
 It's an old algorithm suitable for beginner to practice.

 Internal algorithm processes byte data.
 So it's applicable to any file types, besides text file.
-Although it may not be able to achieve substantial compression rate for some file types that are already compressed efficiently, such as PDF files.
+Although it may not be able to achieve substantial compression rate for some file types that are already compressed efficiently, such as PDF files and MP4 files.

 ## Installation